Notes on Analysis and its Complement

 I've spent almost four years now writing a massive compendium of notes intended to cover everything analysis-adjacent I've learned in my undergraduate education, called The Analyst's Cookbook.

-It's broken up into seven parts:
+It's broken up into seven parts, 43 chapters total:

-Mathematical analysis, starting from the real numbers and taking a journey through metric space topology, continuity, differentiation in normed spaces, abstract measure theory and the fundamental theorems of Lebesgue integral calculus, the area formula and submanifolds of Euclidean spaces, mollification, basic vector field theory, fixed-point theorems and applications (and completeness), function spaces such as the C^k, Lebesgue, and Sobolev spaces, complex analysis.
+Chapters 6-18: Mathematical analysis, starting from the real numbers and taking a journey through metric space topology, continuity, differentiation in normed spaces, abstract measure theory and the fundamental theorems of Lebesgue integral calculus, the area formula and submanifolds of Euclidean spaces, mollification, basic vector field theory, fixed-point theorems and applications (and completeness), function spaces such as the C^k, Lebesgue, and Sobolev spaces, and complex analysis.

-Ordinary and partial differential equations, including a chapter on the intersection of probability and PDE through the study of mean-field limits and interacting particle systems.
+Chapters 34-37: Ordinary and partial differential equations, including a chapter on the intersection of probability and PDE through the study of mean-field limits and interacting particle systems.

 Here's the current part-by-part status of the notes:

-Mostly complete: parts 3, 4, 5
+Complete modulo typos: 3, 4, 5

-Actively in progress: parts 2, 6, 7
+Actively in progress: parts 1, 2

 I've also written some other miscellaneous notes on other cool topics.